SamuelLarkin/config/README.md

 * [Diskonaut - GitHub](https://github.com/imsnif/diskonaut): windirstat like for the CLI.
 * [duf - GitHub](https://github.com/muesli/duf): Disk Usage/Free Utility (Linux, BSD, macOS & Windows).
 * [dust: du + rust = dust - GitHub](https://github.com/bootandy/dust): Like du but more intuitive.
+* [Erdtree - GitHub](https://github.com/solidiquis/erdtree): A bLazInGlY fAsT, simplified version of the ancient tree command which displays a colorful depth indented listing of files with their memory sizes adjacent.
 * [exa - Documentation](https://the.exa.website/): modern replacement for ls
 * [F2 - GitHub](https://github.com/ayoisaiah/f2): F2 is a cross-platform command-line tool for batch renaming files and directories quickly and safely.
 Written in Go!
 * [fd - GitHub](https://github.com/sharkdp/fd): is a program to find entries in your filesystem